THE FUTURE of ARLINGTON

 MISSING MIDDLE

-Arlington’s Missing Middle zoning ordinance is back on the books, at least for the time being, following a ruling in the Virginia Court of Appeals.
-In the latest development in the dramatic legal battle over the county’s Expanded Housing Option (EHO), three appeals court judges issued a ruling that reverses a circuit court decision declaring the zoning change void.
+Arlington’s Missing Middle zoning ordinance that eliminates single-family nieghborhoods is back on the books – at least for the time being, following a ruling in the Virginia Court of Appeals.
+In the dramatic legal battle over the county’s Expanded Housing Option (EHO), three appeals court judges issued a ruling that reverses a circuit court decision that voided the zoning change.

 Arlington County is ground zero in the Missing Middle Housing fight with the first duplex built on N. Troy Street.
 The single-family home sold for $862,500.
 Each side of the duplex is listed for $1,649,000.
 It's a developer's dream.
 Where's the affordability?